-Prerequisite(s): MIS 100 Fundamentals of Information Technology in Organizations or equivalent with instructor's
+Prerequisite: MIS 100 Fundamentals of Information Technology in Organizations or equivalent with instructor's consent.

-MIS 320 Information Systems Analysis and Design 4
+MIS 320, Information Systems Analysis and Design, 4 credits

 This course presents approaches and methods for the analysis and design of IT applications.
 It also covers different methods for creating graphical models of IT project requirements.
 System development life cycle (SDLC) and alternate development approaches to information systems development are examined in detail.
 The course provides students with critical tools and representations (both traditional and object-oriented) for eliciting and documenting user requirements and for developing effective applications that meet organizational technology needs.
 Students work individually and in teams on assignments and projects.
 The roles of open source software, component based development and service oriented architecture in systems development are also examined.
+Prerequisite: MIS 310 Principles of Management Information Systems

-MIS 328 Applications Development I 4
+MIS 328, Applications Development I, 4 credits